-Please see notes 5 - Other Gains and Losses and Note 17 - Provisions for additional disclosures in relation with the THLA tax matters for which provisions have been recognized during the period ended December 31, 2016.
+Please see Note 17 - Provisions for additional disclosures in relation with the THLA tax matters for which provisions were recognized during the period ended December 31, 2016.

 Thunderbird Hoteles Las Americas, S.A. - "Alcabala" (Property Transfer Tax) process: On September 25, 2007, THLA received a notification in connection with a resolution issued by the Tax Administration Service (SUNAT) demanding payment of S/.
-1,969,742.15 for a property transfer tax resulting from the purchase of the land and the building located at Alcanfores 475, Miraflores.
+1,969,742 for a property transfer tax resulting from the purchase of the land and the building located at Alcanfores 475, Miraflores.
 SUNAT asserted that THLA wrongly calculated the tax on the first-time sale of such property (sold by La Caja Militar to THLA).